kashif19811/essexChallenge/README.md

 Due to time constraints, the initial MVP will include #1 and #2 from the Requirements above.

 ## Solution Notes
-1. Solution is completed Kotlin using a static class and methods.
+1. Solution is completed with Kotlin using a static class and methods.
 See src/CardGame.kt.